FilipeD/model-manager/README.md

 I finally got sick and tired of looking at the model manifests for what blobs to copy from a PC's ollama setup to another.
 Being a bit lazy, though, I asked Claude for such an utility (let me know if you want me to share the details); TL;DR: two iterations were enough for it to come up with the working version I'm sharing.
-Enjoy and, if you decide on improving it, let us know.
-These were the most productive 20'ish minutes with claude since I first started "seriously" using it for idea/proof of concept about year ago (and yes, I've had many arguments with many of its previous iterations :> )
+Enjoy and, if you decide on improving it, let me know as well.
+These were the most productive 20'ish minutes with claude since
+I first started "seriously" using it for idea/proof of concept about year ago (and yes, I've had many arguments with many of its previous iterations :> )